Documentation for pybes3

 For

-BOSS8, since when reading reconstruction data, it will load aRecMakerAlgalgorithm for each event, which slows down the reading performance significantly (4~5 times slower than pure reading), we test 2 cases:-
+BOSS8, reading reconstruction data with the default job-options loadsRecMakerAlgfor each event, which slows down the reading performance significantly (4–5× slower than pure reading).
+We test 2 cases:-

 -